Hiking in Hatcher Pass

 The Lane Hut Trail is located at the tail end of Archangel Road.
 The road accessing it is quite rough and rocky.
 Furthermore, it is important to take a vehicle with high clearance.
 The trailhead can be found at the end of the road, past a gate.
 The first hairpin turn to the right will be the trail, which opens up into the ascending valley climb.
 Total elevation gain is around 1,100 feet and 4 miles around trip.

 Lane Hut is a picturesque hike with a variety of sites in store!
 As we made our ascent through the valley we followed many winding streams along the trail with various crystal clear alpine lakes along on the way(A great way to cool off on a hot day).
-We passed a few waterfalls, as well as enjoying the company of many curious marmots.
+We passed a few waterfalls, as well as enjoyed the company of many curious marmots.
 The panoramic views of the mountains are definitely the main attraction of the hike!

 In regards to the conditions of the trail, it was well maintained and easy to find via the Archangel Road.
 We did the hike on a hot, sunny day in early July with little to no overcast.
 Dipping our feet into the brisk spring fed streams so as to cool down was a refreshing stop in the hike.
 The hut itself, the namesake of the trail, seems to be no more.
 There is also the possibility we might have bypassed it.
 However, we did find remnants of what could have been the old hut.